-In the foregoing discussion, we followed Schlenker 2016e in taking pro-speech gestures to be a particularly good way to replicate some properties of signs within spoken language.
+In the foregoing discussion, we followed Schlenker and Chemla (to appear) in taking prospeech gestures to offer a particularly good way of replicating some properties of signs within spoken language.
 We believe that co- and post-speech gestures could be used as well, but their interaction with logical operators would probably be more complicated - an issue we leave for future research.
-A simple paradigm without embedding is given in (65) (as a reminder, the gestures are encoded in capital letters before the expressions they modify, which are boldfaced).
+A simple paradigm without embedding is given in (60) (as a reminder, the gestures are encoded in capital letters before the expressions they modify, which are boldfaced).

-(65) Context: The speaker is taking part in a treasure hunt, and he has been told to look for a cross
+(60) Context: The speaker is taking part in a treasure hunt, and he has been told to look for a cross